thm-projects/arsnova-mobile/src/main/webapp/resources/gridTemplates/README.txt

-How to define templates for the ARSnova moderation question
+IchHow to define templates for the ARSnova moderation question
 -----------------------------------------------------------

 The template.json file is the central maintenance point of the ARSnova template system.